frogsfrogs/frogsfrogs.github.io/flash-book.md

 <a href="/">main menu< </a>
 <br>
 Books are currently: **OPEN**
-Currently taking booking requests for Sept 12-October 2024!
+Currently taking booking requests for November 2024!

 <!-- *-  Books will next open in early August for mid-August thru September 2023 in Philly-*  -->
 *- see <a href="/booking-info">booking info page</a> for booking form link -*